MoomenEltelbany/fast-react-pizza/README.md

+# fast-react-pizza

+This is a placeholder for your project's README.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.